jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/configure builds.md

 Jerkar builds are configurable, in the sense that any value required to run the build has not to be hard-coded in the build script.
 Instead a value can be injected by 3 different means :
-* Environment variable
+* as a environment variable
-* System properties
+* as a system property
-* Jerkar options
+* as a Jerkar option

 ### Environment variables
 There is nothing specific to Jerkar.
 Just set the environment variable as you usually do on your OS and get the value from build using the standard Java `System#getenv` method.